Commonwealth Consolidated Acts

 THERAPEUTIC GOODS ACT 1989 - SECT 25

-(a) an application is made for the registration of therapeutic goods in relation to a person in accordance with section 23; and
+(a) an application is made for the registration of therapeutic goods in relation to a person under section 23; and

-the goods are to be evaluated for registration having regard to:
+the Secretary must evaluate the goods for registration having regard to:

 (e) whether the presentation of the goods is acceptable; and

-(f) whether the goods conform to any standard applicable to the goods, or any requirements relating to advertising applicable under Part 5‑1 or under the regulations; and
+(f) whether the goods conform to any standard applicable to the goods; and

 (g) if a step in the manufacture of the goods has been carried out outside Australia--whether the manufacturing and quality control procedures used in the manufacture of the goods are acceptable; and